Needing Further Assistance or Have a Question?

 Contact John Williams

-Interlibrary loans (ILLs) is the process by which we, MCC Library, requests material from another library.
+Interlibrary loan (ILL) is the process by which we, MCC Library, request material from another library.
 This system is a cooperative arrangement between thousands of participating libraries ranging from statewide, regional, and national libraries across the United States and certain parts of the world.
 Its purpose is to provide our library users with their informational needs.

 ILLiad is MCC’s web based Interlibrary Loan system.
 Through ILLiad you may request articles, books and other materials that the MCCCD Libraries do not have available.
 ILLiad provides information on the status of all requests.
 This service is only available to current students, faculty and staff.